-Roadway state of good repair projects will remain a priority in RPC's funding program.
-RPC will continue to work with partner agencies to systematically identify Federal Aid Network roadways that merit consideration as rehabilitation priorities.
+Roadway state of good repair projects will remain a priority in the MPO's funding program.
+Staff will continue to work with partner agencies to systematically identify Federal Aid Network roadways that merit consideration as rehabilitation priorities.

-In Q1 of FFY 23 the RPC will review its established performance targets for bridge and pavement conditions to determine progress and whether the targets should be adjusted.
+In Q1 of FFY 23 the staff will review its established performance targets for bridge and pavement conditions to determine progress and whether the targets should be adjusted.